 Prior authorization (pre-approval)

-Your doctor may write a prescription for a medicine that is not on the Louisiana Medicaid Single PDL (PDF).
+Your doctor may write a prescription for a medicine that is not on the Louisiana Medicaid Single PDL (Fee For Service and Managed Care Organizations) (PDF).
 Your doctor will need to send us a prior authorization request form (PDF).
 We will review and let your doctor know our decision.